LGUG2Z/komorebi/README.md

 An example of how to create a named pipe and a subscription to `komorebi`'s handled events in Python by [@denBot](https://github.com/denBot) can be found [here](https://gist.github.com/denBot/4136279812f87819f86d99eba77c1ee0).

+### Subscription Event Notification Schema

+A [JSON Schema](https://json-schema.org/) of the event notifications emitted to subscribers can be generated with the `komorebic notification-schema` command.
+The output of this command can be redirected to the clipboard or a file, which can be used with services such as [Quicktype](https://app.quicktype.io/) to generate type definitions in different programming languages.